freight-trust/rfc/rfcs/proposals/RFC-5-Consolidated-Omnibus.md

 + Compensate existing token holders by allowing them to keep tokens and receive equity
 <br>
 # Rider Addendum
 + Compensate existing token holders by distributing a certain rate of new tokens to those not wishing to receive equity compensation.
+Airdrop the 35% at the same time

 <br>

 # Implementation
-Airdrop to all holders of ARY / BOL
+Airdrop to all holders of ARY / BOL<br>
+Airdrop the 35% at the same time<br>

 <br>
 New Max Supply: 590,517,660<br>
 Floating Supply: 162,158,835<br>